 Once the potatoes are cooked through, add the spinach, parsley, and chives to the dutch oven and simmer until the spinach is soft, but the herbs are still bright, 2-3 minutes.

-Remove the soup from heat.
+Remove the soup from heat, then add the lemon juice.
 Using an immersion blender, puree until completely smooth.
 Add additional water or broth as needed to thin to desired consistency.

 Ladle the soup into bowl.
 Garnish with a tablespoon of extra virgin olive oil and sprinkle of gremolata.
 Serve immediately, or chill and serve cold.